carpentries-incubator/hpc-intro/_episodes/17-resources.md

 ## Measuring the system load from currently running tasks

-Typically, clusters allow users to connect directly to compute nodes from the head node.
+Some clusters allow users to connect directly to compute nodes from the head node.
 This is useful to check on a running job and see how it's doing, but is not a recommended practice in general, because it bypasses the resource manager.
+As a compromize, other clusters allow users to connect directy to compute nodes from the head node, but only while the user has a job running on the compute node.
 Let's practice by taking a look at what's running on the login node right now.

 ### Monitor system processes with `top`